taransingh27/Smart_City/README.md

 # Smart_City
-A working Project using java and Sql to create a portal for smart city.
+A working Project using javato create a portal for smart city.

 Created by: